MattFerraro/devsite/nextjs-blog/posts/caustics-engineering.md

 ![Zoom in on the Eye](/images/caustics/zoom_eye.jpg)

 Look at how detailed that is!
 We've managed to capture even the bright reflections in her eyes.
-Zooming in farther to just the pupil:
+Zooming in further to just the pupil:

 ![Zoom in on the Pupil](/images/caustics/zoom_pupil.jpg)